Codimension two souls and cancellation phenomena

-If $M=S^n$, then ${\bf S}^s(S^n)=\Theta_n$, the set of oriented diffeomorphism classes of homotopy $n$-spheres which forms a group under connected sum.
+If $M=S^n$, then ${\bf S}^s(S^n)=\Theta_n$, the set of oriented diffeomorphism classes of homotopy $n$-spheres \cite{KM}, which has a group structure defined by connected sum.
 The subgroup $bP_{n+1}$ of homotopy $n$-spheres that bound parallelizable manifolds can be identified with the image of the homomorphism $L^s_{n+1}(1)\to {\bf S}^s(S^n)$.